-SPECIAL ACKNOWLEDGMENTS-FROM LINDA K.TREVIÑO
+SPECIAL ACKNOWLEDGMENTS-FROM LINDA K. TREVIIÑO

 I have always wondered what makes people do especially good and bad things.
 As the child of Holocaust survivors, I have a unique perspective on and curiosity about such issues.
-My parents and their families escaped Nazi Germany before Hitler began killing Jews en masse, but not before my maternal grandfather was severely beaten and not before my fraternal grandfather was taken to a concentration camp (euphemistically referred to as a "work camp" at the time).
-My father's family received papers allowing them to emigrate from Germany to the United States shortly before the war began (in spring 1939), allowing my grandfather to be released from the camp where he was being held (once they were able to find him!).
+My parents and their families escaped Nazi Germany before Hitler began killing Jews en masse, but not before my maternal grandfather was severely beaten and not before my fraternal grandfather was taken to a concentration camp (euphemistically referred to as a work camp at the time).
+My father's family received papers allowing them to emigrate from Germany to the United States shortly before the war began (in spring 1939), allowing my grandfather to be released from the camp where he was being held.
 Both families landed in New York, where they survived through sheer grit, perseverance, and belief in the American dream.
-Although xx Acknowledgments my family never dwelled on their experiences in Germany, I grew up with a special sensitivity and concern for equality and fair treatment.

-I traveled to Germany with my dad and brother about 35 years ago.
+Although my family never dwelled on their experiences in Germany, I grew up with a special sensitivity and concern for equality and fair treatment.
+I traveled to Germany with my dad and brother about 30 years ago.
 We visited the tiny towns where Mom and Dad were born and met some wonderful German people who had helped them or at least tried to.
 I walked through a German village holding hands with the elderly woman who had been my maternal grandmother's best friend and who urged the family to leave Germany because she anticipated the worst.
 I met another elderly woman who had cared for my father and aunt when they were children and who tried to take care of their home when they were forced to leave everything behind.
 These were special people, and the opportunity to connect with them holds a special place in my heart.
 So my family and background influenced me in ways I can't fully grasp with my mind but in ways that I feel in my soul.
 And I know that my quest to understand what makes people do good and bad things has something to do with that influence.

 Many special people have helped along the path that brought me to the writing of this book.
 I'll begin by thanking my mentors in the doctoral program at Texas A&M University's management department.
-Many thanks to Stuart Youngblood (now retired from Texas Christian University), Don Hellriegel, Richard Woodman, Dick Daft (now at Vanderbilt University), and Mary Zey, who encouraged my early theorizing and research in business ethics.
-They told me to go with my gut and to do what was important, and they supported my every step despite the fact that the topic was viewed as risky for my career at the time.
-My exceptional colleagues in the Management and Organizational Department at Penn State have also been supportive all along the way.
+Many thanks to Stuart Youngblood (now at Texas Christian University), Don Hellriegel, Richard Woodman, Dick Daft (now at Vanderbilt University), and Mary Zey, who encouraged my early theorizing and research in business ethics.
+They told me to go with my gut and to do what was important, and they supported my every step.
+My exceptional colleagues in the

+Management and Organizational Department at Penn State have also been supportive all along the way.
 They have read my papers and challenged me to think harder and make my work ever better.

-My thanks also to the colleagues and doctoral students who have worked with me on ethics-related research over the years and who have been partners in learning about the management of business ethics: particularly Gail Ball, Derron Bishop, Michael Brown, Ken Butterfield, Niki den Nieuwenboer, James Detert, David Harrison, Laura Hartman, Jennifer Kish Gephart, Glen Kreiner, Don McCabe, Bart Victor, Gary Weaver, Jim Detert, Celia Moore, David Mayer, and more.
+My thanks also to the colleagues who have worked with me on ethics-related research over the years and who have been partners in learning about the management of business ethics: particularly Gail Ball, Michael Brown, Ken Butterfield, James Detert, David Harrison, Laura Hartman, Jennifer Kish Gephart, Don McCabe, Bart Victor, Gary Weaver, and more.
 This shared learning has contributed to the book in important ways.
-I should also thank colleagues whose work fills the pages of the book.
-The behavioral ethics field has blossomed in recent years and the book has benefited as a result.